Zveaga/Get_next_line/README.md

 ```
 make
 ```
-Now if you run `./get_next_line`, a test file will be displayed to the terminal.
-You can use any text file of your choosing, this one is just for the seeing the result of calling the get_next_line function multiple times to return the text file line by line.
+An executable will be created.
+If you run it with `./get_next_line`, a test file will be displayed to the terminal.
+You can use any text file of your choosing, this one is just for seeing output the get_nex_line function.
 To use the function, simply replace `text.txt` in the `main.c` file with the name of the file you want to read.

-## The function

-Prototype: `char *get_next_line(int fd);`

-## Approach

- 1. Read the te
+Keep in mind that the function returns a single line, if you wish to read an entire text file, call the function inside a `while` loop (see `main.c` for reference).